FREE and Cheap Stuff to Do at Walt Disney World

 - Check out Atlantic Dance Hall, which has dancing to DJ-spun Top 40, usually with no cover charge (21 and over).

 If you like to shop (or window shop), you’ll enjoy this attractive shopping and restaurant zone, which also offers some great FREE entertainment.
-If you are staying on Disney property, you can use Disney transportation to get to Downtown Disney.
-If you are staying at a Downtown Disney hotel, you can take the bus or walk.
+If you are staying on Disney property, you can use Disney transportation to get to Disney Springs.
+If you are staying at a Disney Spring resort area hotel, you can take the bus or walk.
 Otherwise you’ll probably need to drive or take a taxi.
 Parking is FREE.

-Some of the FREE and inexpensive things you can do at Downtown Disney:
+Some of the FREE and inexpensive things you can do at Disney Springs:

-- House of Blues frequently offers free live music at its Front Porch Bar – enjoy for the cost of a drink!
-(21 and over)
+- House of Blues frequently offers free live music at its Front Porch Bar – enjoy for the cost of a drink and/or snack.
+(May be restricted to over 21 at some times.)

-- Raglan Road often has free live music in the bar, particularly on weekends – enjoy for the cost of a drink!
-(21 and over)
+- Raglan Road usually has free live music both in the main room and on their patio – enjoy for the price of a drink and/or snack.

 Every one of the Disney hotels is themed and some of them are literally breathtaking.
 All of the Moderate and Deluxe resorts, especially, have extraordinary theming and are well worth a visit.
 You can take Disney transportation from any of the four theme parks to any of the resort hotels.
-If you drive to one of the resorts, you can get a FREE 3-hour parking permit from the gate attendant.
+If you drive to one of the resorts, you can usually self-park for FREE (if the parking lot is full, though, they may limit you to 3 hours or may only allow guests with dining reservations to self-park).
+All of the hotels are open to the public for shopping, eating and drinking in restaurants and lounges or just walking around and enjoying the décor.
+Some of the amenities of the resort are only for guests of that resort (most notably use of the pool), but you are free to rent bicycles or surrey bikes, rent a boat, get a spa treatment, etc. no matter where you are staying.

 - The pools are amazing: at Coronado Springs the pool looks like a Mayan ruin; the Stormalong Bay pool at the Yacht/Beach Club includes a huge “shipwreck” that contains a slide; the pool at the Wilderness Lodge starts as a “spring” in the lobby, passes under a bridge, then cascades down a waterfall into the pool and ends in a geyser that goes off once an hour!
 (Note that use of the pools is for the hotel’s guests only, but you can certainly walk around and “ooh and ahh” for a few minutes.)